mikemainguy/cloudless-cart/README.md

 Uses the `cryptography` library to sign and verify the items.
 ## Intent
-many only shopping experiences rely on a centralized "cart" databse to store and retrieve data.
+many online shopping experiences rely on a centralized "cart" database to store and retrieve data.
 This library allows for passing a cart around to different services without having to worry about the backend state of the cart.
 This is useful to decouple systems in a microservices ecosystem.